My complete 12-day route was:

-Faro airport to the town is not walking distance but you can catch public transport bus number 16 that costs 2.35 (in 2019), which you purchase from the bus driver using cash.
-The last stop is the bus station and it is almost in the town center, from there you can walk everywhere.
+Faro airport to town is not within walking distance but you can catch public transport bus number 16 which costs 2.35, (you purchase from the bus driver using cash).
+The last stop is the bus station and it is almost in the town centre, from there you can walk everywhere.
 Loads of websites were saying you need to take a taxi into town, but people lie.
 If you are flying into Faro but your destination is Lagos, you can also take a bus directly from the airport to Lagos without having to go into Faro town first but I am unsure which bus number it is.

 Faro is a sleepy town with a super relaxed vibe.
-Think, old ladies who set up their make- shift stands to sell crochet oven-mits and cork purses on a Saturday evening.
-There is a small ancient town section and a nice walk along the water around the brick wall.
-You can catch a ferry to a beach but I am not 100% sure the details because I saw the boat tour prices were double digits so I slowly backed away.
+Think, old ladies who set up their make-shift stands to sell crochet oven mitts and cork purses on a Saturday evening.
+There is a small old town section and a nice walk along the water around the town wall.
+You can catch a ferry to a beach but I am not 100% sure of the details because I saw the boat tour prices were double digits so I slowly backed away.

-I went to the Igreja do Carmo church that has a Chapel made of monk bones.
+I went to the Igreja do Carmo church which has a Chapel made of monk’s bones.
 It is 2 euros to enter but when the guy asked if I was a student, my automatic reaction was yes so I got it for 1 euro.
-I think he assumed since we were in a church I wouldn’t lie, although I did have a nearly expired student card, if he had asked for it.
+I think he assumed since we were in a church I wouldn’t lie, although I did have a nearly expired student card if he had asked for it.
 If creepy skulls and bones are your thing or if you are crazy bored in Faro then you can splurge.

 Half a day in Faro would have been enough, make it a full day if you go out for lunch but I booked everything early since I’m a twat so I ended up having 2.5 days here, spending one day in Tavira.